jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/API-Reference/Access-Control-Signature-In-Header-Or-URL.md

 2. If there is only one request header, such as x-jss-server-side-encryption:false\n, pay attention to \n at the end.

-3. If there are more than one request headers, pay attention to “\n” at the end.
+3. If there are more than one request headers, pay attention to "\n" at the end.

 ## Methods of Constructing CanonicalizedResource